Table of Contents

 Client stories written in text on a website take the form of a traditional, written case study, and are often told as a third reader to a suitable conclusion.
 To make a text-based story more user-friendly, it helps to break up paragraphs with images, charts or other visual data.

 Video Client Stories

+Any client stories can help your law firm’s website, but video can make these stories incredibly powerful.
 Video content is becoming an incredibly popular choice to illustrate just about anything, including an individual’s personal legal journey.
 It makes sense that law firms are using video to illustrate the stories of their clients, since it is easier than ever to create and post.
 Video content that illustrates a client story packs a visual impact and can be more powerful than one which is text-based, but quality is essential to optimize its effect.